nginx/agent/README.md

 - configs/raw - Shows
 - metrics - Shows

-For more use-cases of Agent, refer to https://github.com/nginx/agent/tree/main/sdk/examples
+For more use-cases of the NGINX Agent, refer to https://github.com/nginx/agent/tree/main/sdk/examples

 ## Installation